Affordable Housing Development

 Registered Social Landlords (RSL’s) in South Cambridgeshire

-Registered providers are financially regulated and funded by the government through the Homes and Communities Agency, which is responsible for the construction of new social homes.
+Registered providers are financially regulated and funded by the government through the Homes England, which is responsible for the construction of new social homes.

-Information relating to housing needs within the District (taken from our Housing Register) which may be useful when looking at the property types and tenures for particular schemes is contained in our housing statistical information leaflet 2017
+For information relating to housing needs within the District (taken from our Housing Register), download our housing statistical information leaflet 2017.

 A decision as to whether a commuted sum is acceptable in any given circumstance will be considered as part of the determination of the planning application.

 The Housing Development Officer will be able to provide advice to applicants as well as the Area Planning Officers, but will not be empowered to make decisions in this regard.